helium/HIP/0124-securing-iot-governance-through-staking-rewards.md

 ## Unresolved Questions

-None at this time
+None at this time.

 ## Deployment Impact

 Total daily IOT emissions will increase by the amount of rewards emitted to veIOT holders.

 ### Existing veIOT Stakers

 Current veIOT stakers will start to receive rewards for their lockups, and can decay/unlock their positions as normal.

 ### Documentation Updates

 Documentation regarding staking with Helium Vote will need to be updated to reflect that staking IOT now earns rewards.

 https://docs.helium.com/governance/staking-with-helium-vote/

 ### User Impact

-users who choose to stake IOT will now earn rewards from it
+Users who choose to stake IOT will now have the opportunity to earn rewards from their staked tokens.

 ## Success Metrics